 1. Reliability and troubleshooting

 One of the best ways to foresee issues and identify bottlenecks in a production setting is to monitor an application’s condition continuously.
-Cluster operators in Kubernetes monitor the cluster and provide alerts when the number of pods is running, resource consumption is getting dangerously close to a critical limit, or a failure or configuration mistake stops a pod or node from joining the cluster.
+Cluster operators in Kubernetes monitor the cluster and provide alerts when the number of pods running, resource consumption is getting dangerously close to a critical limit, or a failure or configuration mistake stops a pod or node from joining the cluster.

 Many businesses employ specific cloud-native K8s monitoring tools to get complete visibility over cluster activity besides this built-in monitoring functionality.